top of page

 2. ㅅ 받침: Drop ㅅ + 으십시오.

 For irregular ㅅ words, you should erase the ㅅ first.
 Then, even though we don't have the final consonant anymore, we will still add 으십시오.
-It was because there was the final consonant before.
+It is because there was the final consonant before.
 Yes, I know.
 You added 십시오 for ㄹ.
 But ㄹ is the "regular" rule and we are changing the "irregular" rule now.
 So, things are a bit different!

 3. ㅂ 받침: Drop ㅂ + 우십시오.

 The special friend ㅂ is being special again.
 Instead of 으십시오, you will add 우십시오 this time!
+Don't forget to erase ㅂ first!

 4. In the case of ㅡ words

-Since ㅡ words like 쓰다 and 부르다 don't have the final consonant all the time, you need to add the "십시오" version.
-That means, the consonant "ㅅ" will meet the stems (쓰 or 르).
 Those ㅡ words only work irregularly when they meet a vowel.
 What does that mean?
 That means you don't have to worry about irregular conjugation!
 Just attach 십시오 to the stem.
 No difficult process is needed!

 3. Sentence Information